lyra-viewer/Lyra/README.md

 - Drag & drop state + progress
 - Jump to first / last image within the current directory (when images from multiple directories are loaded)
+- Explain concept of Lyra's collections in the README.md